nandeesh393/tinylink-project/README.md

-✅ FULL README.md (SINGLE TEXT BLOCK — COPY/PASTE AS IS)
-# TinyLink — Django URL Shortener
+# TinyLink — URL Shortener

 A minimal and clean implementation of TinyLink using **Django + PostgreSQL**, matching the complete assignment spec.